 Changes may be expected in a range of seabed systems, particularly those tightly linked to phyto- and zooplankton communities impacted by future climate change.
+A clear example can bee seen at the Dogger Bank area, where the combination of fishing and climate since the beginning of the 20th century has influenced the macrobenthic communities (Kroencke, 2011).
 However, there is a severe lack of empirically-based prediction for UK subtidal species and habitats.
 Shallow and shelf habitats and species are most likely to be affected by changes in SST, near-bottom temperature and stratification patterns, as well as changes to ocean chemistry from increased uptake of CO_2 .
 Acidification effects are summarised here in relation to potential associations with temperature-driven climate impacts.
-A detailed review of the effects of ocean acidification is presented in the 2009 MCCIP Ecosystem Linkages Report Card on CO_2 and ocean acidification (Turley et al., 2009).
+A detailed review of the effects of ocean acidification is presented in the 2012 MCCIP report on ocean acidification (Williamson et al., 2013).
 Predictions of future change are based on the UKCP09 climate projections medium emissions scenario (Lowe et al., 2009).

-UK soft-sediment benthos
+2.1 UK soft-sediment benthos

-Benthic responses to climatic change may be observed to differ when assessed across spatial scales and, even locally, some effects will be 'masked' by a series of other factors.
+Benthic responses to climatic change may be observed to differ when assessed across spatial scales and, even locally, some effects could be influenced by a series of other factors (e.g. fishing).
 Specific parameters (i.e. NAO index, SST) might provide rapid signal of change on benthic communities inhabiting shallow waters, when compared with their counterparts in deeper waters (Rees et al., 2007).
-SST for regions 1 and 2, are predicted to rise by up to approximately 3.0 °C and 3.5 °C for summer conditions in 2070-2098, respectively (relative to the 1961-1990 average).
-In contrast, SST the winter scenario only shows an increase of approximately 2.8 °C in area 2.
+SST for regions 1 and 2, are predicted to rise by up to approximately 3.0 °C and 3.5 °C for summer conditions by 2070-2098, respectively (relative to the 1961-1990 average).
+In contrast, during a winter scenario, SST only shows an increase of approximately 2.8°C in area 2.
 Benthic communities are likely to be responsive to changes in temperature and stratification.
-Schöne et al., (2003) have demonstrated temperature influences in annual shell arowth of live collected Artica Islandica in the North Sea.
-During warmer winters, stratification and bottom water currents seem to be stronger, thus preventing downward mixing of nutrients as well of settlement of food particles on the seabed.
-In contrast, during cold winters, the stratification weakens and phytoplankton produced in the cold surface layers reaches the seafloor.
-Growth of the shell of A. Islandica, seems to be directly connected to fluctuations in the NAO, so future warmer winters may continue to produce similar effects in their shell growth.
+Schöne et al. (2003) showed that temperature influenced the annual shell growth of live collected Artica islandica in the North Sea.
+Effects of warmer winters on stratification and bottom water currents seem to be stronger, thus preventing downward- mixing of nutrients as well of settlement of food particles on the sea bed.
+In contrast, during cold winters, the stratification weakens and phytoplankton produced in the cold surface layers reaches the sea floor.
+Growth of the shell of A. islandica, seems to be directly connected to fluctuations in the NAO, so future warmer winters may continue to produce similar effects in their shell growth.
 Beukema et al. (2009) postulated that understanding the overall effects of temperature on benthic communities will be a difficult task when they are studied in relation to recruitment, mortality and individual weight (with repercussions for abundance and distribution of species).
 A warming climate may be directly observed in chronic effects and physiological stress and/or indirectly in alterations to specific benthic functions (e.g. predation, competition, etc).
 Thus, future effects are difficult to predict for the complex biological communities inhabiting soft-sediment systems.